Oberglatt

 Oberglatt is a municipality in the district of Dielsdorf in the canton of Zürich in Switzerland, and belongs to the Glatt Valley (Glatttal).
 Zurich Airport is partially in Oberglatt.

 History

 Oberglatt is first mentioned around 1153-55 as Obrunglate.
+Oberglatt suffered a serious fire in 1670, which destroyed twelve houses.
+Fifteen houses were burnt down in 1825.

+In recent decades, the municipality has seen a great deal of building activity.
+Among other things, an actual railroad station quarter was built.
+Oberglatt was connected to the Zurich-Bülach railroad line in 1877.
+The village has long since ceased to be a predominantly farming village, as many of its residents work outside the town.
+The municipality is also home to a considerable number of commercial and service businesses.

 Geography

 Oberglatt has an area of 8.2 km2.
 Of this area, 51.5% is used for agricultural purposes, while 10.4% is forested.
 Of the rest of the land, 30.7% is settled (buildings or roads) and the remainder (7.3%) is non-productive (rivers, glaciers or mountains).

 The municipality straddles the Glatt river and includes the village of Oberglatt and the village section of Hofstetten.
 The eastern border of the municipality is the Zurich Airport.